 Graphic designer insurance can help pay legal expenses if a client sues over unsatisfactory work.
 It can also cover data breaches, employee injuries, and other costly risks.

-These policies provide coverage for common risks faced by graphic designers.
+These policies cover the most common risks faced by graphic designers.

 General liability insurance covers client property damage and injuries.
 Graphic designers can often bundle it with property insurance in a business owner’s policy.

 This policy is also called professional liability insurance.
 It can cover legal expenses if a graphic designer is sued over a work mistake, copyright infringement, or defamation.

 This policy can help graphic designers pay the recovery costs associated with a data breach or other cyberattack, including the cost of notifying affected clients.